ChRe777/CleanCode/drafts.md

 ### Complicated technology ###

-Choosing complicated technolgy always leads to problems in future
+Choosing complicated technolgy always leads to problems in future It is important to play with technology to find technology from made from people that really "keep it simple".

 ### Complicated thinking people ###

-Complicated thinking did not know they are complicated thinkers
+Complicated thinking did not know they are complicated thinkers It is important to hire the right people for a project at the start of the project.

 # 12.3.2019 #